api3dao/commons/src/eslint/README.md

 1. Create an `.eslintrc.js` configuration file in the repo root.
 2. Extend the desired configuration(s).
 3. Specify the `parserOptions.project` option with the path to the `tsconfig.json` file(s).
+4. Install `eslint` (which is a peer dependency of this module) as dev dependencies.

 For example: